scalameta/metals/docs/editors/vim.md

 ## Manually connect with build server

 To manually tell Metals to establish a connection with the build server, call the command below.
-This command works only at the moment if there is a `.bloop/` directory containing JSON files.
+This command works only if there is a `.bloop/` directory containing JSON files.

 ```vim
 :call CocRequestAsync('metals', 'workspace/executeCommand', { 'command': 'build-connect' })